riscv-admin/vector/minutes/2023/2023-07-24/README.md

 ## Ongoing work

 - Allen Baum (Esperanto) is working on an idea for extending the vector extension with ad-hoc mask registers (rather than reusing the LSB of v0).
 This is in line with one of Esperanto's designs.
 (Allen to potentially speak on 2023-AUG-07.)

+  SiFive has developed matrix processing approach that is fully integrated with vector facility (no additional registers).
+Jose has asked Krste Asanovic for material.

+- Philipp Tomsich asked Greg Favor if they could kick off a discussion regarding opcode space.